TrossenRobotics/interbotix_xsarms_docs/docs/ros2_packages/moveit_motion_planning_configuration.rst

 ========

 This package contains the necessary config files to get any of the many Interbotix X-Series arms working with MoveIt.
-This package makes use of the FollowJointTrajectory interface which seems to work pretty well in both simulation and on the physical robot.
-An entrypoint launch file is provided to allow a user to choose whether to have MoveIt work with the simulated version, the physical robot hardware, or a MoveIt-generated fake robot.
+This package makes use of the FollowJointTrajectory interface which works well in both simulation and on the physical robot.
+An entrypoint launch file is provided to allow a user to choose whether to have MoveIt work with the simulated version, the physical robot hardware, or a MoveIt-generated mock robot.

 Structure
 =========